zodb/relstorage/README.txt

 ``cache-delta-size-limit``
         This is an advanced option.
-RelStorage uses a system of checkpoints to achieve a high cache hit rate.
+RelStorage uses a system of checkpoints to improve the cache hit rate.
 This parameter configures how many objects should be stored before creating a new checkpoint.
 The default is 10000.

+``commit-lock-timeout``
+        During commit, RelStorage acquires a database-wide lock.
+This parameter specifies how long to wait for the lock before failing the attempt to commit.
+The default is 30 seconds.

+        The MySQL and Oracle adapters support this parameter.
+The PostgreSQL adapter currently does not.

+``commit-lock-id``
+        During commit, RelStorage acquires a database-wide lock.
+This parameter specifies the lock ID.
+This parameter currently applies only to the Oracle adapter.

 Adapter Options
 ===============